hashdist/hashdist/doc/source/plans/core.rst

 the build reaches out to pull stuff it shouldn't.
 The Grand Unified Builder (GUB) takes this approach.

-We may provide a ``hdist sandbox`` command to do this.
+We may provide a ``hit sandbox`` command to do this.
 One may either want to turn that one for debugging, or all the time.
 One may have to create wrappers scripts around ``gcc`` etc. to set up sandboxing since some build tools like waf and scons like to control all the